wallaceespindola/fastapi-article-demo/FastAPI_in_Action.md

 - Implement proper JWT authentication with token expiration
 - Use Pydantic for input validation and sanitization
 - Set up rate limiting with a middleware or API gateway
+- Store secrets in environment variables, not in code

 ### Async Pitfalls to Avoid